 Mount Pleasant plans to double size of heavily used senior center

-MOUNT PLEASANT — Playing bridge with friends at the town’s Thomasena Stokes- Marshall Senior Center is how Charles Bell spends Monday and Tuesday afternoons.
+MOUNT PLEASANT — Playing games of bridge with friends at the town’s Thomasena Stokes-Marshall Senior Center is how Charles Bell spends Monday and Tuesday afternoons.

 “Nice service.
 Good, hot coffee,” Bell said of the center’s Harry M. Hallman Jr. Cafe.

 But some things about the popular center could be better.